flythereddflagg/flythereddflagg.github.io/python_book/docs/25-Do-a-Project.md

   The best way to fix bugs is to do your best to ensure that they never happen.
 You can plan your code so you have an idea of where you want to be when you finish up.

   Before you write any code at all, pull out a pencil and paper or open up a drawing software like [draw.io](https://www.draw.io).
 Make an outline and write down in general what your code will do.
 Then get more specific by specifying how it will do it.
 Repeat this process until you have a general idea of what you need to code the project and the logic it will follow.
 This can be a flow chart or a list of function names and descriptions of what they do.
-This can be a difficult habit to follow but rest assured that doing good planning up front will save you a large amount of time debugging later on.
+This can be a difficult habit to establish but rest assured that doing good planning up front will save you a large amount of time debugging later on.

 - **Use Good Coding Practice**